All Episodes

 They have to be very precisely put in geometric patterns.

-Is there a way you can describe distances or the exact patterns they're in?
+Yeah, is there a way you can describe distances or the exact patterns they're in or how far apart they are?

-Actually, within, okay, how far apart they would be, perhaps, maximum three feet.
+Actually, within, okay, how far apart they would be perhaps maximum, three feet.

-Three feet apart?
+Three feet apart.

 Yeah, and I found always that things, units put in threes, work best.

-But a DC component is extremely important in this area too, I found out in my later research, and that's pulsating DC spheres.
+But a DC component is extremely important in this area, too.

 Pulsating DC what?